A Small Gain Analysis of Single Timescale Actor Critic: Proof of our main result

-We will attempt to analyze the actor update as an inexact gradient descent.
-Our first step is to upper bound the difference between the expected update direction $g(\theta_t, \omega_t)$ and the true gradient $\nabla V(\theta_t) = \hat{g}(\theta_t, Q_{\theta_t}^*)$.
-To do this, we argue as where the bound on the first term comes from Lemma \ref{prop:lipg} while the bound on the second term comes from Eq. (\ref{eq:deltabound}) where, recall that $\bar{\delta} = (K/(1-\gamma)) \delta.$ Consequently, where
+\begin{proof} We will attempt to analyze the actor update as an inexact gradient descent.
+Our first step is to upper bound the difference between the expected actor update direction $g(\theta_t, \omega_t)$ and the true gradient $\nabla V(\theta_t) = \hat{g}(\theta_t, Q_{\theta_t}^*)$.
+To do this, we argue as where the bound on the first term comes from Lemma \ref{prop:lipg} while the bound on the second term comes from Eq. (\ref{eq:deltabound}) where, recall that $\bar{\delta} = (K/(1-\gamma)) \delta.$ Consequently, we can write the actor update as where

 By Proposition \ref{prop:smoothvalue}, the function $V(\theta)$ has $L$-Lipschitz gradient.
-By the ``descent lemma'' (e.g., Theorem 4.22 in \cite{beck2014introduction}) it satisfies Plugging this into Eq. (\ref{eq:thetadiff}) and using the inequality $(a+b+c)^2 \leq 3 (a^2 + b^2 + c^2)$, we obtain Taking expectations of both sides and using the inequality $|ab| \leq (a^2 + b^2)/2$ we obtain Now as a consequence of our assumptions, we have that $(3/2) L_V \beta_t^2 \leq \beta_t/4$ so that we have Now Eq. (\ref{eq:dbound}) allows us to rewrite this as We re-arrange this as Summing this over $t=T/2, \ldots, T-1$ we obtain \begin{footnotesize} \end{footnotesize} Dividing by $(\beta_T/4)(T/2)$ concludes the proof. \end{proof}
+By the ``descent lemma'' (e.g., Theorem 4.22 in \cite{beck2014introduction}) it satisfies Plugging this into Eq. (\ref{eq:thetadiff}), taking expectations, and using the inequality we obtain Now as a consequence of our assumptions, we have that $(3/2) L_V \beta_t^2 \leq \beta_t/4$ so that we have Now Eq. (\ref{eq:dbound}) allows us to rewrite this as We re-arrange this as Summing this over $t=T/2, \ldots, T-1$ we obtain \begin{footnotesize} \end{footnotesize} Dividing by $(\beta_T/4)(T/2)$ concludes the proof. \end{proof}